Philadelphia School Board Unanimously Approves Vaccine Mandate For Teachers And Staff

 PHILADELPHIA (CBS) — The Philadelphia School Board unanimously approved a vaccine mandate for all teachers and staff.
 The decision came during their Tuesday night meeting.

-BREAKING: @PHLschools votes unanimously to approve a vaccine mandate for all teachers and staff. @CBSPhillyREAD MORE: New Jersey's Gas Tax To Fall 8.3 Cents A Gallon On Oct.
-1
+BREAKING: @PHLschools votes unanimously to approve a vaccine mandate for all teachers and staff. @CBSPhillyREAD MORE: 1 Killed In Crash Involving Dump Truck In Washington Township

 — Alicia Roberts (@ARobertsCBS) August 24, 2021